-6.13.1 The Initiative player (Section 1.1) moves first and then the non-Initiative player.

-6.13.2 All Leaders have a Reaction Movement rating printed on their counter (their last number or "•" which means 0).
+- 6.13.1 The round begins with a check on Initiative (1.1).
+The player with greater VPs, including those just awarded for combat, possesses the Initiative.
+That player moves first, followed by the opponent.
+The players begin by checking the Reaction Movement ratings of their Leaders. - 6.13.2 All Leaders have a Reaction Movement rating printed on their counter (their last number or "•" which means 0).

-6.13.3 Leaders with a "•" rating, Formations without Leaders, and Unbrigaded combat units are unable to perform Reaction Movement.

-6.13.4 A player is able to move his Formation by the number of areas corresponding to the Formation Leader's Reaction Movement value.

-6.13.5 An eligible Leader whose Formation is within that distance in areas (exclusive of his area, inclusive of the battle area) from the battle area may move his Formation.

-6.13.6 A Reaction Move must always be directly towards or into the battle area.

-6.13.7 Reaction Movement must be over permissible terrain, but it is not regular movement (Module 18.0) and does not require MPs.

-6.13.8 Interference with Reaction Movement Formations moving just adjacent to or towards the battle area are not subject to Cavalry Screen interference.
-Those entering into the battle area by Reaction Movement may be blocked by the opponent's Cavalry Screen (Case 3.2.1).
-If either or both sides possess Screening Cavalry, Reaction Movement becomes subject to a check.

-a) Compare the Screening Cavalry's CFs of the Formation attempting Reaction Movement with those of the opponent's Lead Formation in the battle area. b) If both sides Cavalry Screens have the same total CFs, then Reaction Movement is not impeded.

-c) If the Reaction moving side has a larger Cavalry Screen CF, there is no impediment to its Reaction Movement c) If the Reaction moving side has a lower Cavalry Screen CF, subtract their CF total from their opponent's cavalry screening CF total.
-The result becomes a +DRM value.

-d) The Reaction moving player makes a dr and applies the DRM from c) above and then consults the Reaction Move Table on the PAC.

-e) Mark any losses in the Adjustment Round box on the Battle Track and award VPs for those losses.
+- 6.13.3 Leaders with a "•" rating, Formations without Leaders, and Un-brigaded combat units are unable to perform Reaction Movement.
+Leaders in an area where opposing troops are also present cannot make Reaction Moves. - 6.13.4 A player is able to move his Formation a number of areas corresponding to the Formation Leader's Reaction Movement value. - 6.13.5 An eligible Leader whose Formation is within that distance in areas (exclusive of his area, inclusive of the battle area) from the battle area may move his Formation. - 6.13.6 A Reaction Move must always be directly towards or into the battle area. - 6.13.7 Reaction Movement must be over permissible terrain, but it is not regular movement (Module 18.0) and does not require MPs. - 6.13.8 Interference with Reaction Movement Formations moving just adjacent to or towards the battle area are not subject to Cavalry Screen interference.
+Formations reacting into the battle area may be blocked by the opponent's Cavalry Screen (Case 3.2.1).
+If either or both sides possess Screening Cavalry, Reaction Movement becomes subject to a check. - a) Compare the Screening Cavalry's CFs of the Formation attempting Reaction Movement with those of the opponent's Lead Formation in the battle area.
+Either player may employ the "Cavalry Charge" Battle Tactic card to affect this comparison.
+The Cavalry Charge (3.2.3) will trigger a separate engagement between assaulting and screening Cavalry that will generate its own losses and affect the Cavalry Screen comparison. - b) If both sides Cavalry Screens have the same total CFs, then Reaction Movement is not impeded.
+If the player has a larger Cavalry Screen CF, there is also no impediment to Reaction Movement. - c) If the Reaction moving side has a lower Cavalry Screen CF, subtract their CF total from their opponent's cavalry screening CF total.
+The result becomes a +DRM value. - d) The Reaction moving player rolls 1D6 and applies the DRM from c) above and then consults the Reaction Move Table on the PAC. - e) Mark any losses in the Adjustment Round box on the Battle Track and award VPs for those losses.